iterate-ch/docs/protocols/sftp.md

 ### Too many authentication failures

-Running an SSH agent with multiple identities can lead to the server error `Too many authentication failures` as the default behaviour is to first try to authenticate with all available identities before a specific key.
-Note that this is also the default behaviour of the command line SSH client.
-Possible remedies:
+Running an SSH agent with many added identities can lead to the server error `Too many authentication failures` when trying to authenticate with all available identities.

+- Select the identity in the [bookmark](../cyberduck/bookmarks/#edit-bookmark) with _SSH Private Key_.
-- Increase the allowed authentication tries on the server by adjusting [`MaxAuthTries`](https://man.openbsd.org/sshd_config.5#MaxAuthTries).
+- Increase the allowed authentication tries on the *server* by adjusting [`MaxAuthTries`](https://man.openbsd.org/sshd_config.5#MaxAuthTries).

+Possible remedies using configuration in [OpenSSH configuration file](#openssh-configuration-interoperability):
 - [`IdentitiesOnly`](https://man.openbsd.org/ssh_config.5#IdentitiesOnly) in client configuration file `~/.ssh/config`.
-Only try explicitly set private keys to authenticate but not all identities found in SSH agent.
+Only try to authenticate with explicitly set private key instead of all identities retrieved from SSH agent.
 - Set [`PreferredAuthentications`](https://man.openbsd.org/ssh_config.5#PreferredAuthentications) in client configuration file `~/.ssh/config` to disable public key authentication for example.
-- When using Public Key Authentication with an SSH agent make sure to set the private key in your bookmark to allow Cyberduck to try this identity only.

 ### Illegal sftp packet length.
 Invalid packet: indicated length 1114795883 too large